Have you ever asked yourself why do you want to build a website for your event? While it sounds like a stupid question, take a moment to answer.

 Most of your employees probably have accounts on multiple social media platforms.
 Ask them to help you promote your event page by sharing published posts and being active in different groups of interests (specifically the ones where your target group is hanging out).
 This is a great way to increase your site’s visibility and reach a bigger audience, not to mention connect with your potential attendees.

 Things don’t revolve around keywords anymore.
 Google has gotten smarter, so you should, too.
-Last year, Google launched RankBrain, a machine-learning system that will sort search results.
+A year or two ago, Google launched RankBrain, a machine-learning system that will sort search results.

 As famous SEO expert Brian Dean notes, RankBrain focuses on how long someone spent on your page (Dwell Time) and the percentage of people that click on your results (Click Through Rate).